Eventyret/DevHangout/README.md

 The UX is made with simplicity in mind, it's ment to be easy to navigate and simple information with icons to process.

 ### The Dashboard
+The Dashboard is the main area for a user to edit all their profile.
+Simple buttons that provide the user with a modal for editing, adding skills, experience, education and their profile details.

+It also comes with a simple table in desktop mode to have a overview of all the information.
+As tables are not looking good for a user experience on mobile, I chose to switch this to cards as its easier for the user to consume.

 ### Developers List